What Documents Need Translation for a UK Visa?

 Documents by visa type

-Spouse visas require the most translations (marriage certificates, financial evidence, relationship proof).
+Spouse visas need the most translations: marriage certificates, financial evidence, and relationship proof.
 Student visas need academic documents.
-Skilled worker visas need qualifications.
+Skilled Worker visas need qualifications.
 Visitor visas need financial and employment evidence.

-The number of documents needing translation varies significantly by visa type.
+The number of documents you need translated varies a lot by visa type.
 Here is a typical breakdown:

 Documents that do NOT need translation

 Documents already in English do not need translation.
-This includes English-language passports, UK-issued documents, CAS letters, BRP cards, and documents from English-medium institutions issued in English.
+That includes English-language passports, UK-issued documents, CAS letters, BRP cards, and documents from English-medium institutions issued in English.

-You can save money by identifying documents that are already in English or that do not need to be submitted.
-Not every document you have needs to go with your application — consult UKVI guidance or your immigration advisor to identify exactly what is required.
+You can save money by spotting documents that are already in English or that you don't need to submit.
+Not every document you have needs to go with your application.
+Check UKVI guidance or speak to your immigration advisor to find out what is actually required.

 - Passports (biographic page is typically in English)